Order Management for Multichannel Ecommerce: When Accepting Orders Becomes the Hard Part

 That shift is what makes multichannel expansion sustainable instead of just adding more chaos to manage.

-GNIZDO helps multichannel sellers spot order-inventory risks before they reach customers.
-We’re building tools that make order sync reliable without requiring enterprise budgets.
-If you’re managing 3+ sales channels and tired of manual coordination, join our beta to see how centralized visibility changes your operational overhead.
+GNIZDO helps multichannel sellers review order-inventory risk with clearer status, mismatch, and freshness context before problems reach customers.
+If you’re managing 3+ sales channels and tired of manual coordination, join the beta.